AlfaSierra92/sems_and_pthreads/README.md

-# Computer engineering personal git repository
+# Semaphores & pthreads stuff
 Everything is a work in progress.
+Works from osd lab and rt.
+It will be deprecated in the next future.